covjson/specification/profiles.md

 #### MultiPointCoverage profile

-- A coverage with MultiPointCoverage profile must have a domain with MultiPoint profile.
+- A coverage with MultiPointCoverage profile MUST have a domain with MultiPoint profile.

 Example:
 ```js